 The Office of Admissions welcomes transfer students each year for the J.D. program.
+For 2014, applications for transfer will be accepted until August 15, 2014.
 In order to be eligible for transfer, you must be a student in good standing at an ABA-accredited law school.
 Most successful transfer students are in the top half of their law school class.
 Our review process is holistic and considers all the information you submit, but we pay particular attention to your performance in the first year of law school.

 Transfer applicants may receive a conditional acceptance by submitting an application for transfer immediately after completing the first semester of law school.
 Applications for conditional acceptance may be submitted as early as January 1, and must include a transcript showing first-semester grades and class rank (if available).
 Conditional acceptances are based on continued and consistent academic success, and applicants will be required to submit second semester grades when they are available, along with an updated transcript and class rank.